5 from 3 votes

 • Salt: Salt is used to season the pasta water, bringing out the flavors of the pasta itself.

-See recipe card for quantities.
+See recipe card for full information on ingredients and quantities.

-How to Make Authentic Italian Pasta Alla Gricia Recipe Step-by-Step Photos
+How to Make Pasta alla Gricia

 How to make authentic pasta alla gricia step-by-step: fry the meat in the pan.